Charitable Organizations

 The Werner Erhard Foundation

 The Werner Erhard Foundation, founded by Werner Erhard in 1973, granted nearly $4 million to more than 300 projects in the areas of international relations, health and well-being, eduation, science, and cultural exchange.
-For ten years the Werner Erhard Foundation produced an annual theoretical physics conference attended by the leading thinkers in the field.
-Some of the discussions later evolved into now-leading edge theories in physics.

 Werner Erhard was awarded with the Mahatma Gandhi Humanitarian Award for his "notable effort to end the starvation and hunger suffered by millions throughout the world and for drawing broad public awareness to the value of integrity in our everyday lives."